Yochanna/nodejs_work/lesson14_book_store/README.md

 - Start it: `mongod`

 ### "ValidationError: Path `name` is required"
-- You're trying to save without required fields
+- Trying to save without required fields
 - Make sure all required fields are provided

 ### Deprecation warnings?